libp2p/specs/relay/circuit-v2.md

 connection with reservations in order to maintain its resource quotas.

-If more data than the limit specified in the `data` field is transferred over the connection, the server should reset the stream.
+If more data than the limit specified in the `data` field is transferred over the relayed connection, or the relayed connection has been open for longer than `duration`, the relay should reset the stream to the source and the stream to the destination.
 If the reservation for the connection has expired the server may then apply any connection management policy to the connection as normal otherwise it should retain the connection, unless doing so would prevent it from maintaining its resource